Meromorphic vector bundles on the Fargues--Fontaine curve: Three comparison theorems

 Indeed, we reinterpret both shtukas in terms of \Cref{Second-description}, so that we have tuples $(T, \calF, \alpha)$ and $(T_\infty, \calF_\infty, \alpha_\infty)$.
 An isomorphism of this data consists of a pair $(\Theta_1,\Theta_2)$, where $\Theta_1\colon T\to T_\infty$ is an $\underline{\calG(O_E)}$-equivariant isomorphism while $\Theta_2\colon \calF\to \calF_\infty$ is an isomorphism in $\Bun_G(S)$.
 This data should fit in the following commutative diagram

 where the solid arrows denote maps over $X_\FF$ while the dashed arrows denote modifications.
 Notice that $\Theta_1$ determines $\Theta_2$ (if they exist) and vice versa.

 We make two observations.
 Since $S$ is a product of points, every quasi-pro-\'etale $\underline{\calG(O_E)}$-torsor is trivial by \Cref{quasi-pro-etale-admitsection}.
-This implies that the space of isomorphism between $T$ and $T_\infty$ is isomorphic to $\underline{\calG(O_E)}$ and in particular it is proper and quasi-pro-\'etale over $S$.
+This implies that the space of isomorphism between $T$ and $T_\infty$ is isomorphic to $\underline{\calG(O_E)}_S$ and in particular it is proper and quasi-pro-\'etale over $S$ since $\calG(O_E)$ is a pro-finite group.
 The second observation is that any isomorphism $\Theta_1\colon T\to T_\infty$ gives rise to a unique commutative diagram

 Indeed, $\Theta_2=\alpha_\infty\circ \Theta_1 \circ \alpha^{-1}$.
-Moreover, after fixing trivializations $\underline{\calG(O_E)}\simeq T$ and $\underline{\calG(O_E)}\simeq T_\infty$, we have a map
+Moreover, after fixing trivializations $\underline{\calG(O_E)}_S\simeq T$ and $\underline{\calG(O_E)}_S\simeq T_\infty$, we have a map

 to the local Hecke stack of \cite[Definition VI.1.6]{FS24}. $\Theta_1$ defines an isomorphism if and only if the induced map $\calF^\loc\xrightarrow{\Theta_2} \calF^\loc_\infty$ is an isomorphism instead of merely a modification.
-Since this is a closed condition within the local Hecke stack, the v-sheaf $\calI$ of isomorphisms between $(\calE,\Phi)$ and $(\calE_\infty,\Phi_\infty)$ is a closed subsheaf of $\underline{\calG(O_E)}$.
+Since this is a closed condition within the local Hecke stack, the v-sheaf $\calI$ of isomorphisms between $(\calE,\Phi)$ and $(\calE_\infty,\Phi_\infty)$ is a closed subsheaf of $\underline{\calG(O_E)}_S$.
 In particular, $\calI$ is proper and quasi-pro-\'etale over $S$.

 To show that $(\calE_\infty,\Phi_\infty)$ is isomorphic to $(\calE,\Phi)$ it suffices to show that $\calI\to S$ admits a section.
 We note that it is v-surjective since the map is qcqs and $|\calI|\to |S|$ is surjective.
 Indeed, it is a closed map which by construction maps to every principal component of $\pi_0(S)$ and these are dense in $S$.
 Using \Cref{quasi-pro-etale-admitsection} again, we observe that the map $\calI\to S$ admits a section. \end{proof}